 2. Be aware of how you feel

-The team behind Wellspent understand that tracking your money is about more than an Excel spreadsheet.
+Tracking your money is about more than an Excel spreadsheet.
 It’s also about bringing awareness to how you feel.
 Begin to pay attention to what’s motivating you to make a purchase – what is it you hope to feel?
 Be honest: is it you think wearing a designer label makes you feel more glamorous?
 Or if you purchase organic food for your family, it shows you’re a good parent?
 Take note if, at the time of handing over your hard-earned money, you feel anxiety or dread at the thought of receiving your credit card bill.
 These are clues that your spending may not align with your financial goals.

 3. Is this a “want” or a “need”?